sassoftware/vscode-sas-extension/README.md

 To configure the SAS extension:

 1. Open the Settings editor for the SAS extension by selecting `File > Preferences > Settings`.
 Expand the Extensions folder and select SAS.
+Specify your SAS Viya server URL.

-Specify your client ID, client secret, SAS Viya server URL and username.
-For information about your client ID and client secret, contact your SAS administrator. _Tip_: You can also specify the full path for a token file to authenticate with your SAS Viya server.
+   - To authenticate with password, specify client ID, client secret, and user name.
+For information about your client ID and client secret, contact your SAS administrator.

+   - To authenticate with access token, specify the full path for a token file to authenticate with your SAS Viya server.

+   For more information about the authentication process, please see the blog post [Authentication to SAS Viya: a couple of approaches](https://blogs.sas.com/content/sgf/2021/09/24/authentication-to-sas-viya/).

 2. If you do not want to generate results in HTML format, clear the Get ODS HTML5 Output option.
 This option is selected by default.